dinarly/Story/README.md

 The most beloved Compendium opened up and another friendly dragon — Sakura — had appeared.

-Abdallah, Tasnim and Sakura performed the traditional cute friendly dragon greeting.
+Abdallah, Safiyyah and Sakura performed the traditional cute friendly dragon greeting.

 This greeting is a dance with lots of giggling and laughter.

-Abdallah and Tasnim fell down laughing from all of the silly whirling.
+Abdallah and Safiyyah fell down laughing from all of the silly whirling.

 Sakura said: “I am running a workshop on Blockchain — and — how to attach gold and silver coins to a blockchain.”

 Abdallah said: “What is a blockchain?”

-Tasnim said: “I know!!”
+Safiyyah said: “I know!!”

 Abdallah looked surprised.
-Tasnim had a habit of building a portfolio of blockchain assets.
+Safiyyah had a habit of building a portfolio of blockchain assets.

-Tasnim explained: “When a central bank prints money it devalues the currency and therefore reduces our purchasing power.
+Safiyyah explained: “When a central bank prints money it devalues the currency and therefore reduces our purchasing power.
 This means we can buy less goods with the same amount of money.”

 “However — Blockchain is based on a rigorous cryptographic algorithm based on sound mathematics.”